Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 \mathbf{E} = \dfrac{k C\Delta V}{r^2}\hat r
 {% end %}

-Note that the expression for the capacitance **does not depend on the charge**.
+Note that the expression for the capacitance **does not depend on the charge or on the voltage**.
 Rather, it depends on the geometry and material properties of the capacitor.

 #### Capacitors with dielectrics